 Dhanurasana or bow pose is a total Yoga Asana that assists in strengthening the back and abdominal muscles.
 Hence, the health benefits in improving blood circulation, modifying hunched back and body posture, and controlling diabetes, digestive ailments, and chest ailments.

 Stand straight and then put the right foot at 90 degrees.
 Then, put the left foot at 15 degrees and put the body’s weight on both legs.
 Next, turn your body to the right and lift your left hand.
 Touch the ground using your right hand.
 Keep your chest extended and your pelvis wide open.
-Concentrate and keep the body balanced and then get back to your start position.
+Concentrate, keep the body balanced, and then return to your start position.
 Repeat the same activity with the left leg.

 Benefits of Trikonasana